canonical/ubuntu-pro-docs/subscription-management.rst

 .. image:: images/update-account-details.png

 Update your account details under *Your information* as needed and click save.
+Exit the purchase flow without checking out.
+Your account details will now be updated.

 For all other customers
 -----------------------